sihensel/docs/arch-install.md

 ### Connect via WIFI

 If your wireless connection requires a static IP, follow the steps above.
-To scan and connect to a wireless network, use the `wifi-menu`-command and follow the on-screen instructions.
+To scan and connect to a wireless network, use the `wifi-menu`-command and follow the on-screen instructions.<br>
-If this does not work, you need to connect to the WIFI manually.
+If this does not work, you need to connect to the WIFI manually.<br>
 First, list all wireless devices.

 ```sh